Domestic Dreamboat

 • Resources

-You are here: Home / Meals / Breakfast and Brunch / Whole Wheat Scones with Lemon and Rosemary
+You are here: Home / Breakfast and Brunch / Whole Wheat Lemon and Rosemary Scones

-Okay.
 I like scones.
-Like a lot.
+A lot.
 I have been known to make them for breakfast, brunch or snacks.
 I'm quite certain I've even eaten them for lunch before.
 My addiction started in University, when I got into the habit of picking up a giant blueberry scone from one of the campus coffee shops after my early morning Genetics lab once a week.
-After fighting with fruit flies for 3 hours, I guess I thought I needed the 500+ calories that those ones probably had.

 I've definitely made whole wheat scones before, but never with lemon and rosemary.
 Since we've finally gotten a couple of warm days, I really wanted to make something Springy.
 And by Springy I mean with fresh flavors of citrus and herbs.
 I won't be starting my outdoor herb garden for several more weeks, so the only fresh herb I have is my indoor rosemary plant - perfect with some lemon zest.